Quantum homomorphic encryption from quantum codes: Introduction

+Our protocol guarantees that the trace distance between ciphertexts corresponding to arbitrary pairs of quantum inputs is exponentially suppressed in the key size less half the total number of qubits used for the quantum input.
+An encryption scheme has entropic security if an adversary whose min-entropy on the encrypted message is upper bounded cannot guess any function of the message \cite{Des09,DeD10}.
+When the quantum min-entropy of the source in our scheme is sufficiently large, the trace distance between ciphertexts is exponentially suppressed in only the key size.
+Since an exponentially suppressed trace distance implies entropic security \cite{Des09}, our scheme is also secure for high entropy quantum inputs on any number of qubits with a constant key size.

-Our main result is a family of quantum homomorphic encryption schemes, presented in Cryptosystem~\ref{qhe-algo}, which supports the evaluation of quantum circuits containing at most some constant number of non-Clifford group gates.
-This scheme is proven to be secure in an entropic model which is strictly stronger than the security conditions laid down in \cite{BJe14}.
-The QHE scheme we present is a symmetric-key homomorphic encryption protocol that supports evaluation of constant $T$-depth quantum circuits while providing strong information theoretic security guarantees.
-It builds on constructions taken from quantum error correction codes to provide gates for universal quantum computation.
-The block of qubits that contains the code is embedded in a much larger set of qubits that are initialized in a maximally mixed state.
-The qubits are then shuffled in a specific but random way to hide the qubits that contain that code.
-Our protocol guarantees that the trace distance between ciphertexts corresponding to any two quantum inputs is exponentially suppressed.
-This is a significantly stronger security guarantee than previous homomorphic encryption schemes presented in \cite{PhysRevLett.109.150501}.
-Moreover the computation power of our scheme is equivalent to that of Broadbent and Jeffrey's while not needing to bootstrap on the classical homomorphic encryption scheme.
-This use of classical fully homomorphic encryption is the weakest link in the Broadbent-Jeffery cryptosystem, since it introduces a reliance on computational assumptions \footnote{We note that since the Broadbent-Jeffrey cryptosystem utilises the classical FHE to compute sums of hidden subsets, it may be possible to remove the computational assumptions by replacing the FHE scheme with an information theoretically secure scheme which allows evaluation of only linear circuits.
+This is a significantly stronger security guarantee than previous homomorphic encryption schemes presented in Ref.~\cite{PhysRevLett.109.150501} and Ref.~\cite{tan2016quantum}.
+Moreover the computation power of our scheme is similar to that of Broadbent and Jeffery's while avoiding reliance on the classical homomorphic encryption scheme.
+This use of classical fully homomorphic encryption is the weakest link in the Broadbent-Jeffery cryptosystem, since it relies on computational assumptions \footnote{We note that since the Broadbent-Jeffery cryptosystem utilises the classical FHE to compute sums of hidden subsets, it may be possible to remove the computational assumptions by replacing the FHE scheme with an information theoretically secure scheme which allows evaluation of only linear circuits.
 However, no analysis of such a modification has yet appeared in the literature.}.
+When considering the case of no $T$-gates, it is instructive to compare the decryption complexities of our QHE scheme and the non-QHE quantum one-time padding scheme.
+In the one-time padding scheme, it is necessary for the decryption routine to take into account a description of the entire circuit which has been performed.
+Due to the number of Clifford group operations, this implies that the decryption algorithm has complexity at least quadratic in the plaintext size.
+In contrast our QHE scheme requires only a linear complexity for decryption, as long as it has at most a constant number of $T$-gates in the evaluated computation.